 If that fails to do the trick, you might benefit from soaking the clothing in a bucket or container of the vinegar solution.
 Let your shirt sit in the vinegar and water mixture for about an hour.
 Then use a cloth or old toothbrush to scrub the stain away.
 Finally, throw it into the washing machine and wash it with hot water.

-Approach 3: Use a Bit of Baking Soda
+Approach 3: Remove Deodorant Stains with Baking Soda

 Another home remedy that’ll get you reaching into your kitchen cabinets is baking soda and water.
 Mix three parts baking soda with one part water to create a paste, then rub it onto the stain.
 Let that sit for a couple of hours and wash it out with a hot water cycle.